 Tip: whenever possible, apply to a company via their employee referral program.
-This increases your odds of getting a phone screen significantly.
-Probably 2x-5x at companies lots of people apply to.
+This increases your odds of getting a phone call significantly.
+Probably 2x-5x more at companies lots of people apply to.
 If you don’t know anyone at the company, see if a friend of a friend works there, and get an intro.

 Step 2: Initial Phone Call

-Some people mistake this first phone conversation as an interview.
+Some people mistake this first phone conversation for an interview.
 In fact, sometimes it is skipped altogether.
 So it’s always a good idea to ask your recruiter who the first phone call is with – a member of the HR department, or a PM/hiring manager.

 This step is not meant to filter out candidates, although it can happen in extreme circumstances – e.g. if you’re super rude to the recruiter, or it’s discovered that you lied on your resume.
-More than anything, this step is aimed at explaining the rest of the process to the candidate, as well as for the company to start gathering intel which may be important for later steps.
+More than anything, this step is aimed at explaining the rest of the process to the candidate, as well as for the company to gather intel which may be important for later steps.
 For example, current salary, desired compensation package, how senior the candidate really is, etc.

 Step 3: Follow-up Phone Interviews

-This is where the fun begins You will be asked to do 1 or 2 phone interviews (maybe over video chat).
+This is where the fun begins.
+You will be asked to do 1 or 2 phone interviews (maybe over video chat).
 Questions for PMs will fall into one of the following categories:

 - Product sense